Fort Lewis College: Statistics

 Biography

 Nicco Montaño is an American mixed martial artist who last competed in the bantamweight division of the Ultimate Fighting Championship (UFC).
-She was the inaugural UFC Women's Flyweight Champion.
+She was the first UFC Women's Flyweight Champion.

 3. Scott Tipton